MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service-tasks.md

 ## Create and deploy virtual machines

-- [Learn about](vm-existing-disk.md) creating a VM from an existing VHDs
+- [Learn about](vm-existing-disk.md) creating a VM from an existing VHD
-- [Learn about](vm-blank-disk.md) creating a VM from a blank VHDs
+- [Learn about](vm-blank-disk.md) creating a VM from a blank VHD
 - [Learn about](vm-clone.md) cloning an existing VM
 - [Learn about](vm-template.md) deploying VMs from VM templates
 - [Learn about](vm-linux.md) deploying VMs running Linux